 Any points gained from Scoring Gates or Ocean Sprints will be unaffected.

-- 14/02 – Finish CM
+- 13/04 – Finish Dave

 - As per Clipper SI 7, each skipper shall report the position of their yacht to the Race Office by email at 0600 and 1800 UTC each day.
 Amongst other things, this email shall contain DTF.
 The email shall be sent to email@example.com (do not copy in the Lead Skipper or other yachts).

-- In the event of Satcom email failure the skipper shall endeavor to pass the scheduled reporting information and daily report back to the Race Office via the sat phone or the Lead Skipper or any other Clipper yacht on VHF.
+- In the event of Satcom email failure the skipper shall endeavour to pass the scheduled reporting information and daily report back to the Race Office via the sat phone or the Lead Skipper or any other Clipper yacht on VHF.

 Skippers are to report their position and ETA at the finish line to the Race Office by phone or email when within 20 miles (or 2 hours) of the finish line.

-- The finish line shall be crossed in a West to East direction.
+The finish line shall be crossed in a West to East direction.

 Skippers must record their own GPS time of crossing the finish line (UTC) and they must send this time to the Race Office via email or any other means within 10 minutes of finishing or as soon as practicable.

 ACTIONS AFTER THE FINISH

-Communications with other Clipper Race Yachts and Race Control
+Communications with other Clipper RACE Yachts and Race Control

 In addition to monitoring VHF CH 16 and relevant harbour channels the Clipper Race yachts shall use the following VHF Channels :-

-Primary VHF CH 77
+- Primary VHF CH 77

-Secondary VHF CH 72
+- Secondary VHF CH 72